Koha-Community/kohadocs/source/administration.rst

        for, enter the total fee you charge in the ‘Rental charge’ field.
        This will charge the patron on checkout (and renewal).

-    - For items that a rental charge will be charged by the number of days the item is checked out for, enter the daily fee in the 'Daily Rental Charge' .
+    -  For items that a rental charge will be charged by the number of days the item is checked out for, enter the daily fee in the 'Daily Rental Charge'.
 This will be charged to the patron upon checkout - the cost per day and how many days this item can be checked out to the patron.
-This daily rental charge will also be applied if/when a renewal occurs
+This daily rental charge will also be applied if/when a renewal occurs.

+    -  For items that are loaned out hourly, enter the cost per hour in 'Hourly rental charge'.
+Again, the total (hourly cost * number of hours loaned) will be charged to the patron upon checkout and renewal.

  - Each amount will charge the patron on checkout.